gtk-rs/lgpl-docs/atk/vendor.md

 An `TextGranularity`
 ## `start_offset`
-the starting character offset of the returned string, or -1 if an error has occurred (e.g. invalid offset, not implemented)
+the starting character offset of the returned string, or -1 in the case of error (e.g. invalid offset, not implemented)
 ## `end_offset`
-the offset of the first character after the returned string, or -1 if an error has occurred (e.g. invalid offset, not implemented)
+the offset of the first character after the returned string, or -1 in the case of error (e.g. invalid offset, not implemented)

 # Returns

 a newly allocated string containing the text at the `offset` bounded by the specified `granularity`.
 Use `g_free` to free the returned string.
 Returns `None` if the offset is invalid or no implementation is available.
 <!-- trait TextExt::fn get_text -->
 Gets the specified text.
 ## `start_offset`